ha-king/circle-wordpress/README.md

 This solution uses CircleCI to deploy EC2 resources using AWS CloudFormation.
 It can be used as an example application in a workshop, with multiple stacks in the same account.

+## Deploy on AWS via CloudFormation service with AWS CLI

 Create shared resources (create once):
 ```
 aws cloudformation deploy --stack-name ghc-workshop-shared-resources --template-file cfn/shared_resources.yml --capabilities CAPABILITY_NAMED_IAM --parameter-overrides WorkshopName="ghc-workshop"